What Kind of Services Do Home Health Care Agencies Provide If You Have Medicare?

 After the hospital stay, a patient may be doing well enough to return home.
 However, the patient may not be completely ready to take on life as it was before the illness or injury.

 Home health care comes into play when a patient discharges home, but who still requires help and further recovery time in order to function as safely and independently as possible.

 In this article, we have broken down what types of services home healthcare agencies typically provide along with brief descriptions of each service.

 Not every patient will require all services because every individual’s road to recovery varies in length and in potential obstacles.

-If and when the time does come to participate in home healthcare, it’s helpful for first-time clients to familiarize themselves with all services available to them:
+If and when the time does come to participate in home health care, it’s helpful for first-time clients to familiarize themselves with all home care services available to them:

 Registered Nursing (RN) staff come into the home to provide professional duties similarly to that in a hospital or an outpatient setting: medication administration and management, IV placements, catheter placements, vitals monitoring, and all other medical procedures, interventions, and tests approved and supervised by the primary physician.